-Music therapy has long been a part of the Lawson, Yaralla and Walker Programs at Rivendell School, where the students have been involved in weekly sessions.
+Music therapy has long been a part of all Programs at Rivendell School, where the students have been involved in weekly sessions.
 For some of them, this culminates in a performance for the school community at the end of each term.
-A range of musical expression can be involved in these sessions including drumming, piano, keybpards, guitars and singing, all in a wide range of styles that the students are interested in.
+A range of musical expression can be involved in these sessions including drumming, piano, keyboards, guitars and singing, all in a wide range of styles that the students are interested in.

-In 2016, music therapy was extended to the Paterson and Sulman Programs and has been extremely popular with students who see this as a beneficial way to express themselves and be involved in such an engaging activity.
+Music therapy has been extremely popular with students who see this as a beneficial way to express themselves and be involved in such an engaging activity.

-During the Storyweavers 2016 exhibition, some of the students involved in the music therapy sessions from Paterson and Sulman performed a highly engaging live set of original compositions.
-Also as part of our Storyweavers exhibition, the students worked with a professional musician to produce recordings of their own work which formed a key part of the artworks.
+During the Storyweavers exhibitions, some of the students involved in the music therapy sessions perform a highly engaging live set of original compositions.
+Also as part of our Storyweavers exhibition, the students work with a professional musician to produce recordings of their own work which forms a key part of the artworks.